arjunkhara/3D-Modelling-Repo/CW2-Project.md

 #### 2. Team Organisation
 #### 3. Key Milestones
 #### 4. Design Decisions
-#### 5. Assets
+#### 5. Design Material and Assets
 #### 6. Code and Technical Considerations
-#### 7. Design Material
-#### 8. Self-Reflection
+#### 7. Self-Reflection
-#### 9. Conclusion
+#### 8. Conclusion

 ## 1. Introduction
 19-Fortuna is a third-person game built in Unity by a group of seven members.
 The game centers around the narrative of a mech robot that mines for tholin crystals on the eponymous asteroid, (i.e 19 Fortuna).
 The asteroid, rich in tholin — a highly commodofied material on Earth — is also teeming with rock monsters who pose a problem for the mining mech.
 The mission is to drill as many tholin crystals as possible while avoiding the rock monsters.
 Armed with only a drill, and an electromagnetic pulse that generates when the mech appropriates a tholin crystal for use, the main strategy of the game is drill for minerals and avoid being attacked through motion mechanics in the game — strafing, dodging, and keeping out of proximity from the rock monsters.
+At each stage of this report, I have documented both the actionable steps as well as my reflections on these steps as a consequence to the project's successful outcome.

 This project documents the creation of the game '19-Fortuna' and my part, records, and reflections as project manager of the group.
 This document also serves as a submission for assignment 2 for Advanced Modelling and Animation (IS74023B) at Goldsmiths College, University of London.
 This  submission forms the individual write up component, presented in a development diary style, and records how the team was organised, key milestones and design decisions, assets, code, design material, and self-reflection on what worked well, what was less successful, what I may focus on next if I had more time, or what I would change if starting the whole process again.
 ![alt_tag](https://github.com/arjunkhara/3D-Modelling-Repo/blob/master/cw2-images/19-Fortuna.jpg)